kravietz/poppassd-ceti/README.md

     PASS old_password
     500 Old password is incorrect

-Integration with web applications requires that the application  connects to `localhost` on port `106/tcp` and speaks the above protocol using the data supplier by the user.
+Integration with web applications requires that the application  connects over TCP `localhost:106` and speaks the above protocol using the data supplier by the user.

 Installation
 ------------